SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 ## Subtitles and audio tracks

 SRG Media Player provides a built-in `SRGTracksButton` which, when added to a player layout and bound to a media player controller, is displayed when several audio or subtitle options are detected.
-Tapping on this button lets the user choose one of the available options.
-These options are persisted at the system level to be reapplied in another contexts (e.g. when playing another media with `SRGMediaPlayerController`, `AVPlayerViewController` or Safari).
+Tapping on this button lets the user choose one of the options provided by the media being played.

+Subtitle choice made by tapping this button is persisted at the system level, and will be reapplied in subsequent playback contexts, e.g. when playing another media with `SRGMediaPlayerController`, `AVPlayerViewController` or even Safari.
 Please refer to the [official documentation](https://developer.apple.com/documentation/mediaaccessibility) for more information.

-You can also programmatically control subtitles and audio tracks by assigning an `assetMediaSelectionBlock` block to a controller.
-This block gets called at playback start when the asset is safe for media selection option inspection.
-When implementing the block, you can use the supplied `AVAsset` and `AVPlayerItem` objects to look for another legible or audible option and apply it.
-Here is for example how you would select French subtitles when available:
+You can also programmatically control subtitles and audio tracks by assigning a `mediaConfigurationBlock` block to a controller.
+This block gets called when playback starts, once the media `AVAsset` is safe for media selection option inspection.
+When implementing this block, you can use the supplied `AVAsset` and `AVPlayerItem` objects to look for other legible and audible options, and to apply the ones you want.
+Here is for example how you would apply French subtitles if available:

 ```objective-c
 self.mediaPlayerController.assetMediaSelectionBlock = ^(AVPlayerItem * _Nonnull playerItem, AVAsset * _Nonnull asset) {